Contact-Dependent Ion Gating Explains Directional Asymmetry in the Bacterial Flagellar Motor: Summary and Discussion

 \section{Summary and Discussion}

-Guided by extensive experimental data—including cryo-EM structures of the bacterial flagellar motor (BFM), direct observations of stator rotation~\cite{hosu2025torque}, and the distinct torque--speed relations measured for CW and CCW rotation—we developed a theoretical framework to uncover the mechanochemical principles underlying torque generation in the BFM.
-Our approach combines stochastic modeling of motor dynamics with molecular dynamics (MD) simulations of key protein–protein interfaces to connect molecular structure with motor function.
+Guided by extensive experimental data—including cryo--EM structures of the bacterial flagellar motor (BFM), direct observations of stator rotation~\cite{hosu2025torque}, and the distinct torque--speed relations measured for CW and CCW rotation, we developed a theoretical framework to uncover the mechanochemical principles underlying torque generation in the BFM.
+Our approach combines stochastic modeling of motor dynamics with MD simulations of key protein--protein interfaces to connect molecular structure with motor function.

 We first developed a coarse-grained stochastic model describing the gear-like rotation between stator and rotor inspired by recent cryo-EM structures of the stator complex.
 The model shows that the macroscopic torque--speed relation is governed by two factors: the stator–rotor interaction potential and the kinetics of ion translocation through the stator.
 Comparison with experiments across different ion motive force (IMF) conditions and recent measurements of stator rotation indicates that the motor operates in a tight rotor–stator engagement regime under physiological conditions.
 In this regime, slipping between rotor and stator occurs only through rare thermal fluctuations.
 Such tight coupling ensures high energetic efficiency, as little of the IMF is dissipated through slippage.